deckhouse/deckhouse/modules/402-ingress-nginx/docs/FAQ.md

 ## How do I correctly drain a node running an IngressNginxController's pods?

-There are two ways of draining such a node correctly - either by annotating the node (the annotations will be deleted once the node is drained):
+There are two ways of draining such a node correctly - either by annotating the node (the annotation will be deleted once the node is drained):

 ```shell
 kubectl annotate node <node_name> update.node.deckhouse.io/draining=user